 House and Garden Reader Day 2016

-Hosted by House & Garden editor Clare Foster, the day was packed with inspirational talks including an illustrated talk by award-winning garden designer Richard Miers, an interview with landscape architect Huw Morgan and a lesson in floral artistry by Melissa Alexander of JamJar Flowers.
+Hosted by House & Garden editor Clare Foster the Reader Day 2016 celebrated the latest in garden design and floral artistry.
+The packed programme included a host of inspirational talks including an illustrated talk by award-winning garden designer Richard Miers, an interview with landscape architect Huw Morgan and a lesson in floral artistry by Melissa Alexander of JamJar Flowers.

 Richard Miers has been designing gardens for nearly 20 years and his work has taken him from all over the world including a dacha in Moscow, a villa in Sardinia and numerous gardens in and around London and the home counties.
 Being rooted in tradition, his gardens are harmonious and handsome with a strong sense of geometry.
 Richard explained his garden planning philosophy, which begins with structure, whether it is with hedges, walls, paths, trained fruit trees or a whole avenue of trees, and always includes symmetry.